 Besides millennials from other parts of the US, Nashville remains a firm favourite among families.
 Scratch beneath the image of the Music City as a party place and one quickly realises how Nashville’s environment is highly conducive when it comes to raising children.
-Prospective residents will also be pleased to learn that there are lots of good schooling options in Nashville, both in terms of public and private institutions.
+Prospective residents will also be pleased to learn that there are lots of good schooling options in Nashville in both public and private institutions.

 In terms of lifestyle offerings, there is plenty to see and do in Nashville.
 Whether it is art, history and culture, music or sport, new residents can have their pick.
 Green spaces are abundant in Nashville and fitness enthusiasts will likely relish the opportunity to stroll, jog or cycle along the beautiful river path along the Cumberland.
-Sports fans will surely have fun getting behind local teams such as the Nashville Titans, the Predators and the Nashville Sounds.
-Anyone who appreciates art and culture will enjoy getting acquainted with the local creative scene in Nashville.
-With galleries, theatres productions and historic districts to explore, there really is no shortage of things to see and do here.
+Sports fans will have fun getting behind local teams such as the Nashville Titans, the Predators and the Nashville Sounds.

-Regardless of these shortcomings, large numbers of people from other parts of the USA as well as foreigners continue to choose Nashville as a base for a new chapter in their lives.
-The vast majority of these new arrivals who choose to relocate to the Music City is likely to have an overwhelmingly positive experience and opt to stay for the long-term.
-Newcomers looking to balance the best small-town vibes with the comfort associated with big-city amenities is bound to find that sweet spot here in Nashville.
+Large numbers of people from other parts of the US as well as foreigners continue to choose Nashville as a base for a new chapter in their lives.
+Most of these new arrivals who choose to relocate to the Music City are likely to have an overwhelmingly positive experience and opt to stay for the long-term.
+Newcomers looking to combine the best small-town vibes with the comfort associated with big-city amenities are bound to find that sweet spot here in Nashville.